 I decided to try buying a budget fixed gear road bike online.
-I bought a bike off Amazon which required some assembly and documented the process for anyone else interested in exploring purchasing a fixed gear bike online.
+I bought a bike off of Amazon and documented the process for anyone else interested in exploring purchasing a fixed gear bike online.

 I’ve had the same bicycle since I was 16.
 The hybrid mountain/road bike had suited my needs and careless riding style for a long time.
 As I grow older, I spend a lot less time jumping curbs, and randomly going down dirt hillsides.
 Most of my biking consists of pleasantly paved pathways meant for bicycles and commuting.
 Yes, I did that on purpose.
 The 3 P’s.